lukibahr/stars/README.md

 - [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
 - [josdejong/jsonrepair](https://github.com/josdejong/jsonrepair) - Repair invalid JSON documents
 - [modelcontextprotocol/inspector](https://github.com/modelcontextprotocol/inspector) - Visual testing tool for MCP servers
-- [fosrl/pangolin](https://github.com/fosrl/pangolin) - Identity-based, multi-site remote access platform using WireGuard®
+- [fosrl/pangolin](https://github.com/fosrl/pangolin) - Identity-Aware Tunneled Reverse Proxy Server with Dashboard UI
 - [chatmcp/mcpso](https://github.com/chatmcp/mcpso) - directory for Awesome MCP Servers
 - [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world